CybercentreCanada/howler-docs/docs/installation/deployment.md

 # Deploying Howler

 Internally at the Cyber Centre, we use a helm chart to deploy howler to a kubernetes cluster.
-Currently, this internal chart has not been made publically available, though this work is in progress.
-For now, this article will discuss general steps for deploying howler.
+An open source version of this chart is available on [GitHub](https://github.com/CybercentreCanada/howler/tree/main/howler-helm).
+This article consists of a general discussion of dependencies.
+For an example of this helm chart in use, see [Installing Howler on a New Ubuntu VM](/howler-docs/installation/deployment_minikube).

 ## Dependencies